omidfarhang/omid.dev/content/posts/2012-04-25-facebook-teams-up-with-security-vendors.en.md

 Security specialists offer protection, and they often do that by closing doors to anything potentially harmful.
 The security industry is essentially made up of internet sentinels keeping watch all the time and jumping out to protect their charges when something nasty rears up.

-But they do say opposites attract&#8230;
+But they do say opposites attract…

 So when Facebook came knocking, Security vendors opened their doors wide.
 And smiled.
 Teamed up, they are much better able to catch and annihilate scams before they impact huge numbers of users.